Residential segregation plays a role in coronavirus disparities, study finds

 “We need to stop victim-blaming communities of color for these types of diseases,” Greg Millett, vice president and director of public policy for Amfar, the Foundation for AIDS Research, said in a recent interview about the study, which notes a similar pattern for infection rates for HIV.
 “Where you live determines your health in the United States … and we need to take immediate action to make sure we reduce these disparities in communities of color.”

-Amfar has released two other studies during the past few months that have focused on how social and economic inequities have fueled higher infections and death rates in Black and Latino communities.
-The newest study found that regardless of region and before and after states began reopening their economies, counties in which White people are more than 60 percent of the population have the fewest number of coronavirus cases.
+Amfar has released two other studies during the past few months that have focused on how social and economic inequities have fueled higher infection and death rates in Black and Latino communities.
+The newest study found that regardless of region and before and after states began reopening their economies, counties in which White people make up more than 60 percent of the population have the fewest number of coronavirus cases.
 And recent declines in cases in states in the Northeast and Midwest are due largely to drops in counties with racially diverse populations.

-Although initially some public health experts cited high rates of underlying disease for the disparities, Amfar’s studies have found that people of color have a higher risk of exposure to the virus because most are unable to work from home because they disproportionately hold jobs that require them to interact with the public, they tend to live in larger, multigenerational households, and they rely much more on public transportation.
+Although some public health experts initially cited high rates of underlying disease for the disparities, Amfar’s studies have found that people of color have a higher risk of exposure to the virus because most are unable to work from home because they disproportionately hold jobs that require them to interact with the public, they tend to live in larger, multigenerational households, and they rely much more on public transportation.

-Improving access to health care would be one of the most effective steps to help communities of color, which have the lowest rates of insurance coverage and where there are fewer doctors, clinics and hospitals to serve residents, Millett said.
+Improving access to health care would be one of the most effective steps to help communities of color, which have the lowest rates of insurance coverage and the fewest doctors, clinics and hospitals to serve residents, Millett said.
 The study cites national surveys that have found that “racial minorities on average travel farther than whites to access healthcare and spend more time in a waiting room to see a healthcare provider.”

 The report also calls for more robust testing in communities of color, where the lack of a national public health strategy has resulted in uneven or nonexistent screening and education campaigns.

 The study looked at infection rates through the end of June in counties where the population was more than 60 percent White.
-It found that as infections flared in the South and in the West, regions where some states were among the first to reopen their economies, counties with higher percentages of White residents still had the lowest coronavirus rates.
+It found that as infections flared in the South and West, regions where some states were among the first to reopen their economies, counties with higher percentages of White residents still had the lowest coronavirus rates.

-As President Trump pushes states to reopen schools, Millett says, the ongoing disparities point to the need to develop guidelines to slow the spread of the disease.
+As President Trump pushes states to reopen schools, Millett says, the ongoing disparities point to the need to develop guidelines to slow the spread of the virus.
 This is especially a concern for Black and Latino children, who according to a new CDC report are far more likely than White children to be hospitalized with covid-19.
-Children can also can spread the disease to adults in already hard-hit communities of color.
+Children can also spread the disease to adults in already hard-hit communities of color.

-Millett also said that although overwhelmingly White communities have not seen infection rates as high as those in more diverse communities, residents shouldn’t think they’re immune.
+Millett said that although overwhelmingly White communities have not seen infection rates as high as those in more diverse communities, residents shouldn’t think they’re immune.
 “Infectious diseases do not stay in one area,” he said, particularly as people begin to move around and interact more.